Aidge Model Explorer#

 Advanced uses#

-Now that we have seen the basic usage of the visualize function we are going to go more in depth on how you can use this module to make graph exploration more intuitive and insightful.
+Now that we have seen the basic usage of the visualize function, let’s explore how you can leverage this module to make graph exploration more intuitive and insightful.

-If you see a ⭐ this means the feature is unique to the module aidge_model_explorer.
+If you see a ⭐ this means the feature is unique to the aidge_model_explorer module.

 Synchronize graphs with node ids#